JasurbekFront-end/my-projects/README.md

 ### 5. Collaboration & Pull Requests

-- Understanding Forks and Clones
+- Understanding Clone
-- What is a Pull Request (PR)?
+- What is a Pull Request (PR)? 👍
 - Code Review and Merging PRs
-- Using GitHub Issues and Projects

 🛠 **Practice:** Fork a repository, create a PR, and review changes